codingphasedotcom/Dev-Starter-Kit/README.md

  **Install all the node packages**
-On the root of this project run on your terminal (if you want you can do this with yarn but thats optional)
+On the root of this project run on your terminal (if you want you can do this with yarn but thats optional) We updated to version 4.0 of gulp so you should have no problems
 ```bash
     sudo npm install har-validator@latest --save-dev
     sudo npm install